My name is AmyMarie (all one word with NO spaces, 2nd M is capitalized).

 postcards [see Postcards section below]

-postal "paperwork": Airmail/Hand Cancel/Fragile/Priority etc. stickers, custom forms, other forms, etc. from other countries (outside the USA) or in languages other than English
+Airmail/Hand Cancel/Fragile/Priority etc. stickers, including from other countries (outside the USA) and in all languages

-(envelope) wax seals and wax seal stamps
+wax seals and wax seal stamps (for envelopes)

 I am a member on PostCrossing and have collected postcards since I was a child.
 I prefer postcards sent naked (not in envelope) with postage stamps (not metered postage) and something written on the back - even just a short message.
 If you do not know what to write, here is a list of 20 ideas: http://www.postcrossing.com/blog/2013/02/05/20-ideas-of-things-to-write-on-postcards